wq/wq/docs/app/outbox.js.md

 > Note: wq/outbox.js is a new module in wq.app 0.8.0.
 In wq.app 0.7.4 and earlier, the outbox functionality was embedded within wq/store.js.
 See the [0.7 docs] for the old API.

+wq/outbox.js can be used to store photos and other files submitted with a form.
+The files will be stored as `Blob`s in offline storage until the outbox is synced.
+See the [wq/photos.js] documentation for more information about this feature.

 ## API